 2.Think about it

 Your friend Alex has asked you for some advice on his ideas about his retirement provision.
-Click on Alex to find out what his current plans are:
+His current thoughts are:

 "I have decided to invest all of my money in a wine collection as a provision for when I retire in 10 years time"